 Ecthyma gangrenosum in Adult

-Characteristic purpura or black eschars develop in the setting of proliferating microorganisms invading the adventitia and media of blood vessels, causing occlusion and ischemic necrosis.
-Bacterial organisms include P. aeruginosa, other species of Pseudomonas, Escherichia coli, Klebsiella pneumoniae, Vibrio vulnificus, Serratia marcescens, Aeromonas hydrophila, Morganella morganii, and Moraxella species.
+Characteristic purpura or eschars develop when proliferating microorganisms invade the adventitia and media of blood vessels, causing occlusion and ischemic necrosis.
+Bacterial organisms include P aeruginosa, other species of Pseudomonas, Escherichia coli, Klebsiella pneumoniae, Vibrio vulnificus, Serratia marcescens, Aeromonas hydrophila, Citrobacter freundii, Stenotrophomonas maltophilia, Morganella morganii, and Moraxella species.

-Severe complications such as nephritis and osteomyelitis may occur.
+Severe complications such as osteomyelitis may occur from infection with P aeruginosa.
 The course depends on the underlying disease, but once manifestations of shock appear, the patient may quickly and irreversibly decline.
 Disseminated intravascular coagulation (DIC) may appear with gram-negative sepsis.
 Most patients are systemically ill and have associated fever, chills, and hypotension.
 Diabetic patients, however, may have few symptoms early in the disease.
-EG is seen in approximately 1.3%-13% of patients with P. aeruginosa sepsis.
+EG is seen in approximately 1%-13% of patients with P aeruginosa sepsis.
 The mortality rate ranges from 18%-96%.

 L08.0 – Pyoderma